Sebastian4090/FlappyPotato/README.md

 # FlappyPotato
-Flappy Bird game but with potato!
+Flappy Bird game but with a potato!

 You can jump by pressing SPACE button!